 In 2012, almost a quarter of all adults in the United States registered binge drinking in the previous month to the Substance Abuse and Mental Health Services Administration.
 Although this is risky – five drinks in a row for men, four drinks in a row for women – it is indicative of a society that does not fully understand the risks of flirting with someone who has an alcohol problem.

 And if things get grim, therapy will help you get back on track.
 Bringing your loved one to admit he or she has a problem with alcohol, as with other diseases of addiction, is the first move.
 Support is available via therapy and 12-Step rehabilitation services until he discovers his drinking is out of control.
 An intervention may be necessary to help a loved one understand the harm he is causing to himself and others.
 A professional interventionist will assist you and your family in planning an effective intervention and locating care for your addicted family member.
-Your loved one will learn to live a life free of alcohol’s influence through person and community counseling, family therapy, and other therapeutic recovery options.
+Your loved one will learn to live a life free of alcohol’s influence through person and community counselling, family therapy, and other therapeutic recovery options.

 Ben Lesser is one of the most sought-after experts in health, fitness and medicine.
 His articles impress with unique research work as well as field-tested skills.
 We are honored to have Ben writing exclusively for Dualdiagnosis.org.